FAQs: Transfer Students

 Are transfer students permitted to join one of the legal journals or participate in one of the legal clinics?

 Transfer students are eligible for membership on one of the Law School's three student-edited journals.
 Transfer students may obtain journal membership through the summer writing competition or the Topic Access Program, which is available to all 2L and 3L students.
-To learn more about how to participate in the summer writing competition or the Topic Access Program, please click here to access a memo prepared by The Law Review.
+To learn more about how to participate in the summer writing competition or the Topic Access Program, please refer to this memo prepared by The Law Review (PDF).
 For those seeking journal membership through the summer writing competition, please review the Law Review memo carefully as it provides important information on the dates of the writing competition.
 The summer writing competition is open to applicants, including those who intend to apply and have not done so, as well as those who have applied, but have yet to receive a decision on their application.
 The summer writing competition usually takes place during the early part of June.
-If you are interested in competiting in the summer writing competition, please email Annette C. Moore (email@example.com), Associate Director of Admissions, to obtain the necessary materials to participate.
+If you are interested in competiting in the summer writing competition, please email Annette C. Moore (firstname.lastname@example.org), Associate Director of Admissions, to obtain the necessary materials to participate.
 Please note: participation in the summer writing competition prior to receiving an offer of admission will not guarantee that you will be admitted to the University of Chicago Law School.
 You will not be able to accept any offer of membership to a journal (if one is extended) until you have been offered admission to the Law School.

 Incoming transfer students are also eligible to participate in the Law School's clinical programs.